IEEE-VIT/.github/profile/README.md

 <div align="center">
 <br>
-<b> March is a month of transformation—let’s embrace innovation, cultivate fresh ideas, and pioneer the future with unstoppable energy! ✨🚀🌱💡</b></div>
+<b> April is a month of transformation—let’s embrace innovation, cultivate fresh ideas, and pioneer the future with unstoppable energy! ✨🚀🌱💡</b></div>

 <div align="center">
   <br>